 Virtual Exchange Seminar

-The Virtual Exchange Seminar cooperation format offers a contemporary response to current challenges in university teaching.
-Such teaching formats enable students who are unable to study abroad for personal reasons to gain international experience “at home”.
-Lecturers can use this format to test the use of innovative technologies in collaboration with international partners and possibly establish new collaborations.
+The University of Bern wants to offer its students inspiring mobility experiences; at the same time, the university is committed to climate neutrality.
+The format of Virtual Exchange seminars is an attempt to resolve this conflict of objectives.
+Furthermore, these kinds of teaching formats could enable students who are unable to spend a semester abroad for personal reasons to gain an international experience "at home".
+Lecturers can use this format to test the use of innovative technologies in cooperation with an international partner and possibly initiate new collaborations.

 The event should be characterized as follows:

-• At least two lecturers jointly run the course, one from UniBE and one from a partner university or a university, which might be an interesting partner for potential future collaborations.
+• At least two lecturers jointly run the course, one from UniBE and one from a ENLIGHT university.
+Additional partner universities may be involved.

-• While students can also meet physically on site, the encounter and dialog between Bernese students and students from the partner university takes place online.
+• The course can either take place purely virtually or with attendance components.
+While students can also meet physically on site at their home universities, the encounter and dialog between Bernese students and students from the partner university takes place online.

 • It is a newly designed seminar (not a lecture) including interactive modules that lead to exchange and cooperation between students from both universities.